circlefin/malachite/specs/english/README.md

   round step: equivocation attack.
 Equivocating vote messages differ on the value they carry: `nil`, `id(v)`, `id(v')` with `v' != v`.
-  - A correct validator could "in theory" only consider the first vote message received from a sender per round step, say it carries `id(v)` (with similar consequences on liveness as discussed above).
+  - A correct validator could "in theory" only consider the first vote message received from a sender per round step, say it carries `id(v)`.
     The problem of this approach is that `2f + 1`  validators might only consider a different vote message from the same sender and round step, carrying `id(v')` with `v' != v`.
 This may lead other validators to decide `v'`.
     By ignoring the equivocating voting message carrying `id(v')`, the validator might not be able to decide `v'`, which may compromise liveness of the consensus algorithm.

+    **Note**: the consequences on liveness are the same discussed in the note for Proposal messages.
   - Storing multiple vote messages from the same sender and referring to the same round step is, by itself, an attack vector.
 Validators must thus restrict the number of votes stored per sender and round step.